UK Travel Guide: 24 Hours In Edinburgh Itinerary

 After spending a full morning on your feet, you should be ready for some lunch.
 Depending on what time of year you're visiting we have a couple of different options.

-If you're visiting on a cold winter's day, we recommend enjoying a hearty lunch at Makars Gourmet Mash Bar.
-Makars is one of Edinburgh's most popular food spots, serving a generous portion of mash potato with a choice of toppings including slow cooked beef shoulder, lamb shank and haggis as well as different plant based options.
+If you're visiting on a cold winter's day (although we would eat here in a heat wave!) we recommend enjoying a hearty lunch at Makars Gourmet Mash Bar.
+Generous portions of mash potato are served with a choice of toppings including lamb shank, gammon and haggis, as well as different plant based options.
 They also have a wide selection of drinks, including Scottish whiskies to enjoy.
-It's the perfect place to warm up and enjoy some truly delicious food.
+It's the perfect place to warm up and enjoy some incredible food.
+Makars is one of our all time favourite places to eat and is one of Edinburgh's most popular food spots, so make sure to book a table in advance and save yourself the wait.

 Location: 9 & 12 Bank St, Edinburgh EH1 2LN